scidart/scidart/README.md

 The main goal of **SciDart** is run where Dart can run, in other words, run on Flutter, Dart CLI, Dart web, etc.

 ## Motivation
-Some time ago I tried make a guitar tuner (frequency estimator) with Flutter and I faced with the problem: Dart dind't have scientific library with main scientific algorithms.
+Some time ago I tried make a guitar tuner (frequency estimator) with Flutter and I faced with the problem: Dart dind't have a unified scientific library.
 So, I tried implement something to help me and the community with this problem.

 ## Instalation